 Confidentiality

 Regulatory reviewers are required to protect confidential information in accordance with applicable State law.
 However, insurers should be aware that a rate filing might become part of the public record.
 Each state determines the confidentiality of a rate filing, supplemental material to the filing, when filing information might become public, the procedure to request that filing information be held confidentially, and the procedure by which a public records request is made.
 It is incumbent on an insurer to be familiar with each state’s laws regarding the confidentiality of information submitted with their rate filing.

+Though state authority, regulations and rules governing confidentiality always apply, this reliance should be revisited if the NAIC or another third party becomes involved in the review process on behalf of the states.

 Guidance for Regulatory Review of Predictive Models (Best Practices)